jercomio/c2pa-ex/README.md

 ## Prerequisites

-If you haven't already done so, install [npm](https://yarnpkg.com/getting-started/install).
+If you haven't already done so, install `npm`.

 ## Build and run